-Valts is a first-year PhD student in computer science.
+Valts is a second-year PhD student in computer science.
 He graduated with a degree in Electrical and Electronic Engineering from Nanyang Technological University in Singapore.
 In the past he has worked on rescue robotics and stereo vision.
 He is interested in robotics and machine learning, in particular developing algorithms that would improve robot understanding of the real world and allow competent interactions with people.

-Wil is a second-year PhD student in computer science.
+Wil is a third-year PhD student in computer science.
 He is interested in a broad range of topics in robotics and CS, including multi-agent planning, human-robot interaction (with a particular focus on language and gesture understanding), and machine learning for robotics.

 I’m interested in facilitating collaboration between robots and humans by computationally expressing findings from social and cognitive psychology to model human behavior and appropriately design robot behavior.
 Currently, I am working on how humans form expectations of social robots and how we can help people form more accurate mental models of them.
 When not doing research, I enjoy debating (competitively), watching movies, and traveling.

-I am a senior computer science major in the College of Engineering at Cornell University.
+I was a computer science major in the College of Engineering at Cornell University.
 My current research interests lie in the areas of human-robot interaction, computer vision, and augmented reality.
 I am also a member of Cornell’s Robotic Personal Assistants Lab run by Prof. Ross Knepper.
 Currently, I am working on a telepresence robot equipped with a 360 degree RGB-D sensor.
 The goal is to use the data coming from the sensor to enable the robot to seamlessly and smoothly navigate crowded pedestrian environments.
 More details about me can be found on my website.